EuropeanTestingConference/europeantestingconference/pages/2018/topics/snippets/pooja-shah.md

 3. Questions & Answers - 5 min

 #### **Key takeaways:**
-* An idea, which can empower each member of the teams especially QA team as well as bring transparency of entire system with least efforts.
+* An idea, which can empower each member across the teams especially the QA team by bringing transparency of entire system with least efforts.
 * An idea, how a little automation effort can prevent last minute panic moments at the time of release.
 * You love robots and that too open sourced?
 Join and know more insights.